Ultimate Guide to Dispersed Camping in Colorado

 Aside from San Juan, Silverton offers access to Uncompahgre and Rio Grande National Forests.
 Since Silverton is a high alpine location, you will be able to access many of its hidden gems if you bring a capable 4WD vehicle.

 Silverton is located along the famous Million Dollar Highway between Durango and Ouray.
 Being a historic mining town, Silverton itself is also worth exploring.
 The One Hundred Gold Mine will take you deep underground.
-And this is just one of many reasons to basecamp near Silverton.
+And this is just one of many reasons to basecamp near Silverton (If you need more, check out our complete guide to dispersed camping near Silverton, Colorado)

 The higher elevations around Silverton can be snowy well into the summer, so you will need to pack warm clothes and weatherproof tents even if you are planning a trip for June.